ColteRodriguez/PixLab/README.md

 | [pytorch](https://pypi.org/project/pytorch/) | dependent of detectron2 |
 | [detectron2](https://github.com/facebookresearch/detectron2) | with pytorch/torchvision, see bellow for full citation |

 Because PixLab clones the Detectron2 repository rather then redistributing it or modifying it, it doesn't qualify as a Derivative work.
-Citation for Detectron2 (Wich also links to the repository's relevant license):
+Citation for Detectron2 (which also links to the repository's relevant license):

     @misc{wu2019detectron2,
       author =       {Yuxin Wu and Alexander Kirillov and Francisco Massa and